This post is a follow-up to my previous post, The Big Move

 “Wherever you go, go with all your heart.”
 (Confucius)

 Language mishaps provide hysterical stories for later-on.
 Several years ago, when I lived in Mainland China, I ordered two “buts” instead of two “beers” in Chinese.
 Not knowing right away what I said was wrong, and with everyone at the table laughing, I declared in confusion, “What?!”
 My family and I still laugh about that to this day.
 So, if you are traveling someplace that you’ll stay for a while, it’s best to learn the language or at least enough of it to get around.
 You’re never too old and it’s good for the brain anyway.
-I’m nearly sixty and am enjoying learning French.
-Language learning is not as easy as it once was for me, but it’s also not impossible.
+I’m nearly sixty and am enjoying learning French, though it’s a challenge.
+Language learning is not as easy as it once was, but it’s also not impossible.

 “The gladdest moment in human life is a departure into unknown lands.”
 (Sir Richard Burton)

-So, I’ll put down a few roots in this new soil, learn the language, look for ways to make friends, see what I can do, and create home (even if it’s temporary).
+So, I’ll put down a few roots in this new soil, learn the language, look for ways to make friends, see what I can do, and create home.
 My encouragement to you, who want to step outside your comfort zone into the unknown, is to (as my son would say) simply know where you’re going and how to get there … and just make the move!